AI-Powered Story Diagnostics

 No direction forward.
 Writers revise in the dark, fix the wrong things, and resubmit to the same result.

 No craft feedback.
-The first chapter signals everything to an agent — and most writers don't know which signals they're sending.
+The first chapter signals everything to a literary agent — and most writers don't know which signals they're sending.

 No second chance.
 Most agents won't look at a revised manuscript.
 The first submission is the only submission.